The Latymer School: 18th century - Consolidation and the Hare/Ware masterships

-The 18th century was characterized by the amalgamation of various charitable endowments and the long tenures of schoolmasters from the Hare and Ware families.
+The 18th century was characterised by the amalgamation of various charitable endowments and the long tenures of schoolmasters from the Hare and Ware families.
 In 1739, the various educational foundations, including those of Smith, Latymer, Wild, and Style, were amalgamated.
 This period saw the school operating from a schoolhouse in Church Street, near All Saints Church.
 The original schoolhouse site was expanded through acquisitions, including land bought with savings from Foundation funds.

 The governance of the school often involved the local Vestry.
 In 1724, a crisis arose over the appointment of a schoolmaster, with Thomas Hare (son of a previous master, Benjamin Hare) wishing to succeed his father.
 The Vestry initially appointed Thomas Hare as parish clerk to teach the Latymer boys reading, writing, and accounts, while the Rev. John Button was appointed to teach the Style's boys grammar and Latin.
 By 1727, the vicar, Rev. William Washbourne, was appointed master, with John Whitby as usher.

 Zachariah Hare, son of Thomas Hare, became schoolmaster in 1737.
 During his time, the educational charities were formally amalgamated, and he sold his house and its site (which extended over 1 acre) to the Trustees.
 This site, near the churchyard, became the established location of the school in Church Street.
 After Zachariah Hare's death in 1742, James Ware was appointed master to the Latymer, Wild, and Smith's charities by the vicar, Rev. F. Cooke, while Ware himself was selected by the Vestry to teach the Style's boys.
 His son, a second James Ware, briefly succeeded him in 1771.